nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Notes for `EditCommandParser#parse(String)`**

 - The string passed in contains the arguments in the user's input and is use to determine the intent of the command as well as the appropriate subclass of `EditCommand` to create an object for.
 The following table describes how the intent is determined base on the arguments provided in the user's input.
-Any combination of arguments not described in the table will result in a `ParseException` being thrown and the command will not be executed.
+Any combination of arguments not described in the table will result in a `ParseException` object being thrown and the command will not be executed.

   | Has preamble | Has `/mod` argument | Has `/lec` argument |        Intent         | `EditCommand` subclass |
   | :----------: | :-----------------: | :-----------------: | :-------------------: | :--------------------: |